Venezuelan opposition declares end to boycott, agrees to participate in local and state elections

 The opposition, whose candidates in past elections have been harassed and banned by Maduro’s government, has boycotted all votes since 2018.
 On Tuesday, its leaders acknowledged the likelihood that the local and regional elections in November would again be rigged against them.
-But they portrayed the decision to field candidates as a last-ditch effort to reignite their base and restore democracy to this beleaguered South American nation.
+They portrayed the decision to field candidates as a last-ditch effort to reignite their base and restore democracy to this beleaguered South American nation.

 Others, however, saw the move as simply a nod to the new reality in Venezuela, where Maduro has significantly strengthened his grip on power.

 Maduro’s government has sought for months to cajole opposition candidates to run, seeing their participation as key to rebuilding international legitimacy.
-Opposition officials now say joining the elections could be “useful” for them, too — laying the groundwork for future presidential and legislative elections, as well as to seeking relief for the dual crises of hunger and health care that have gripped the nation for years.
+Opposition officials now say joining the elections could be “useful” for them, too — laying the groundwork for future presidential and legislative elections, as well as for seeking relief for the dual hunger and health-care crises that have gripped the nation for years.

 Maduro’s government and the opposition have restarted a new round of talks, this time in Mexico City, aimed at breaking the nation’s long political impasse.